yxk9640/Spring-Boot/rest_v2/ReadMe.md

 ### Exception Handling

 - Customizes exception handling to enhance user experience.
-- Utilizes 404 for user not found instead of the default 401.
+- Utilizes 404 for customer not found instead of the default 401.

 ### Validation